RivaD2/personal/Udemy-react-testing/sundaes-on-demand/README.md

 ## Sundaes on Demand Intro:

+## Tools used:

+- React-testing-library
+- jest-dom
+- react-bootstrap
+- bootstrap
+- A cloned backend server provided by the course instructor

 **This application is used as a backdrop to test**

 - This application allows me to: